MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 **`span(R&& r)`**

-Move constructor.
+Constructs a span from a range.
-Only considered during overload resolution when template parameter `Extent` isn't `dynamic_extent`
+Only participates in overload resolution if template parameter `Extent` isn't `dynamic_extent`.

 ### Example